 If you are one of the thousands who suffer from dental anxiety, you are not alone.
-Perhaps you’re scared the visit might hurt or you haven’t been in a while and not sure what the dentist will find.
-Whatever your reason, we will make sure your dental and your emotional health are taken care of.
+As an anxious patient perhaps you’re scared the visit might hurt or you haven’t been in a while and not sure what the dentist will find.
+Whatever your reason for your anxiety, we will make sure your dental and your emotional health are taken care of.

-No matter how paralyzing and hopeless it may seem or how long it has been, we can help you.
-At Mooroolbark Family Dental, we want you to feel at home, our entire team are very warm and understanding.
-We will take the time to discuss your specific fears or concerns to make sure that they are all addressed.
-Together with you we will come up with the best plan tailored for your specific needs, concerns or requests.
+No matter how paralyzing and hopeless it may seem or how long it has been, at Mooroolbark Family Dental, we want you to feel at home, our entire team are very warm and understanding especially when it comes to dealing with dental anxiety and phobias.
+We will take the time to discuss your specific phobias and anxiety or concerns to make sure that they are all addressed.
 From our dental staff to our dentists, each member is gentle, compassionate and caring.

-Some tips for staying calm when you visit the dentist
+Some tips for staying calm and easing your dental anxiety when you visit the dentist

 1. Talk to us.
 If you’re tense or anxious we want you to express your concerns.
 Talking to us about your anxiety will help us adapt the treatment to your needs.